Program The Ah Capacity

 A charge efficiency factor is often set as 75%, 87%, 90% etc., if you choose to do it manually.
 This means a battery with a factory return ampere hour number of 110% gets set at 90%.
 Is this perfect?
 No, but it is the best we can do.
 All lead acid batteries require more ampere hours to be returned than were taken out.

 Unfortunately Ah counters are not programmed to know the difference between BULK/constant-current and ABSORPTION/constant-voltage charging as related to the charge efficiency settings.
-The higher you go in the SOC range the less efficient the conversion of energy is.
+The higher you go in the SOC range the less efficient the conversion of input energy to stored energy is.
 Charge efficiency is not simply 110%, 115%, 120% returned, at all stages of charging.
 The Ah counter only has one number to apply and that is the charge efficiency you set it to apply or that it has chosen to apply.
 This charge efficiency factor is applied regardless of where you are in the charge state, BULK or ABSORPTION, what the battery temp was, and regardless of rate of re-charge in current.
 It also ignores where you stopped charging in the SOC curve so PSOC cycling can throw a monkey wrench into the applied calculation.

 Testing for charge efficiency is considerably more complicated than Ah capacity so best to simply use the battery manufacturers stated charge efficiency factor or let the Ah counter calculate for you by discharging more than 10% of capacity and then doing a full 100% re-charge (Victron, Link’s etc.).
 Many battery makers don’t publish a charge efficiency number so before buying batteries make sure you can get these numbers.
 Here’s a tip, don’t buy marine batteries from a company that can’t provide you a Peukert’s Constant, a general charge efficiency factor or the 20 hour Ah capacity figure.